igorfaria/CSSTool/docs/index.md

 These are the public methods:

 #### Method set(*$cssInput*)
 ***$cssInput***: string or array

-Used to set initial CSS.
+It's used to set initial CSS.
-Can be used with an array of parsed CSS or the CSS code in a string, it will not append, it will replace the actual data.
+It can be used with an array of parsed CSS or the CSS code in a string, it will not append, it will replace the actual data.

 You can use the set() method with string, this string could come from a file or whatever.